qgis/QGIS-Documentation/source/docs/user_manual/grass_integration/grass_integration.rst

 .. tip::  Do not save project file when the layer is edited, the layer would be stored with 'Edit Style' which has no meaning if layer is not edited.

-The style is based on topologycal information which is temporarily added to attribute table as field 'topo_symbol'.
+The style is based on topological information which is temporarily added to attribute table as field 'topo_symbol'.
 The field is automatically removed when editing is closed.

 .. tip::  Do not remove 'topo_symbol' field from attribute table, that would make features invisible because the renderer is based on that column.